 Aside from cost savings, which can be substantial, have you considered how much time you could free up when you own a home espresso machine?
 In my previous blog, “The Hidden Cost of Not Owning Your Own Espresso Machine,” I did the calculations and was shocked to find that the average person spends 52 hrs a year waiting for their morning beverage.
 The solution is clear; an espresso machine will let you skip those long lines.

 I have researched the benefits of owning a machine, in terms of potential time savings.
-One of the machines I experimented with was the popular Gaggia Platinum Vision.
+One of the machines I experimented with was the popular Gaggia Platinum Swing Up Super-Automatic Espresso Machine.
 Here is what I found:

 First, you must, obviously, turn the machine on and wait for it to heat up before making an espresso.
-Including the short rinse cycle, the Gaggia Vision will be ready to brew within 1 minute and 20 seconds.
+Including the short rinse cycle, the Gaggia Platinum Swing Up will be ready to brew within 3 minutes and 30 seconds.
 The brewing process, itself, lasts a mere 45 seconds.
-Finally, with the Gaggia Milk Island, steaming and frothing milk can be accomplished in 1 minute and 34 seconds.
-(14 seconds to produce steam and an additional minute and 20 seconds before the steaming is complete.).

-As you can see, from beginning to end, it only takes 3 minutes and 57 seconds to make a drink.
-In less than 4 minutes, you can go from a cold machine to a hot beverage, not bad.
+As you can see, from beginning to end, it only takes 4 minutes and 15 seconds to make a drink.
+In less than 5 minutes, you can go from a cold machine to a hot beverage, not bad.
 It would take you longer than that to even get to a coffee shop!
-(My tests with other Jura and Gaggia super automatic espresso machines yielded very similar results.).
+My tests with other Jura and Gaggia super automatic espresso machines yielded very similar results.

 Models with a single boiler and two heating elements will be a bit quicker to warm up.
 These machines often have rapid steam features or technology.
-For example, the Gaggia Vision that I tested uses rapid steam technology; it only needed 14 seconds to make the switch from brewing to steaming.
+For example, the Gaggia Platinum Swing Up that I tested uses rapid steam technology; it only needed 14 seconds to make the switch from brewing to steaming.

-Machines with either a heat-exchange boiler, or two separate boilers, offer the best performance.
+The Espresso Machines that either of these two offer the best performance.
 With these units, there is often no wait time, at all, between brewing an espresso and steaming milk.